anthonyrathe/BRIKSScreener/README.md

 - fetch the latest historical price & general (description, analyst ratings) data for all (US & European) companies (source: Yahoo Finance)
 - process & store the collected data
 - consolidate the collected data into a Google Sheets-based stock screener: an outdated example can be found at https://docs.google.com/spreadsheets/d/1uG8e34sEZHlLE3g-QjFJuIiEAAo8fzZdT9btBhkx7qg/edit?usp=sharing
-- consolidate the collected data into a Powerpoint-based company summary booklet: an outdated example can be found at https://docs.google.com/presentation/d/1WynDt0QHHlkGrOmNg2EQlqllftnDeExh/edit?usp=sharing&ouid=117969324967018108673&rtpof=true&sd=true
+- consolidate the collected data into a Powerpoint-based company summary booklet: an outdated example can be found at https://docs.google.com/presentation/d/1WynDt0QHHlkGrOmNg2EQlqllftnDeExh/edit?usp=sharing&ouid=117969324967018108673&rtpof=true&sd=true (please note that this example contains only a small subset of US-listed companies)